CHRW — C.H. Robinson Worldwide, Inc.

 4. Bad News, Challenges, or Points of Concern

-- Global Forwarding: Experienced a 12% decline in AGP due to lower transaction volumes and profit margins.
+- Global Forwarding Decline: Experienced a 12% year-over-year decline in AGP due to lower transaction volumes and profit margins.

-- Regulatory Risks: The outcome of the Montgomery case could introduce uncertainties and operational challenges, although management expressed confidence in their position.
+- Potential Risks: The outcome of the Montgomery case could introduce uncertainties in the industry, with implications for safety regulations and operational practices.

 5. Notable Q&A Insights